justinxie712/melodex-main/README.md

 **Key Features:**

 - Real-time search with dynamic results display
-- Click-outside functionality to close results
 - Interactive track selection with album artwork
+- Integrate Charts.js library to build the Compare mode, which allows user to compare metrics between up to 4 songs
 - Error handling and loading states
 - Responsive design with SCSS styling